mobiixi36/pi/README.md

 The single PI node:
 ![PI node](readme-meta/pi-node.png)

 The purpose of this project is to demonstrate how we could decouple the TLS certificate management from Ingress Controller (e.g. Traefik).
-This strategy can be applied to **k3s**, **k8s** clusters running on bare metal or cloud hosted.
+This strategy can be applied to **k3s**, **k8s** clusters running on-premises or cloud hosted.

 The benefits are: